DennyMandaka/PwC-HR-Diversity-and-Inclusion-Report/README.md

-# PwC HR Diversity and Inclusion Report
+# PwC Switzerland HR Diversity and Inclusion Report
 ## Project Objective
 This project is part of a Job Simulation Program by PwC Switzerland, focused on addressing real-world business challenges in diversity and inclusion.
 The task involved analyzing HR data to uncover insights about gender balance at the executive management level and creating an interactive Power BI dashboard.
 By tackling KPIs related to promotions, workforce diversity, and leaver trends, this simulation improved my technical, analytical, and visualization skills, preparing me for a career in business intelligence and HR analytics.